Orenochi wa Taninnochi

-Orenochi wa Taninnochi (俺の血は他人の血, Orenochi wa Taninnochi) is a 1974 Japanese Science fiction film directed by Toshio Masuda.
-Based on Yasutaka Tsutsui's novel of the same title.
-Shōhei Hino made his film debut in the film.
+Orenochi wa Taninnochi (俺の血は他人の血, Orenochi wa Taninnochi), also known as Blood or My Blood is the Blood of Others in English, is a 1974 Japanese science fiction film directed by Toshio Masuda, based on Yasutaka Tsutsui's novel of the same title.
+Shōhei Hino made his feature film debut in this production.

 Plot

-Kinugawa Ryosuke transfused yakuza's blood when he was a child because of that blood transfusion he sometimes transforms into a super-human.
+Kinugawa Ryosuke transfused yakuza's blood when he was a child; due to that blood transfusion, he sometimes transforms into a super-human.